stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 Note that the `factory` constructed above is also used here to instantiate the new structure instance.

 Diagnostic handlers can now be attached to the instance as before, which is very useful given the invasive changes being made to JOVE.
 A good test of the refactor is to temporarily remove the code that releases attached handlers when the instance is destroyed, which should result in Vulkan complaining about orphaned objects.

+There is a fair amount of hard-coded FFM logic here that will (hopefully) be simplified when callbacks for GLFW are addressed later.

 ----